RubricLab/project22/LOG.md

 - Observe the AGI's performance with the updated feedback loop and determine the impact of the new evaluation and learning logic on its reasoning and deduction capabilities.
 - Develop more sophisticated evaluation metrics and learning strategies to further enhance the AGI's self-improvement process.
 - Continue to refine the feedback loop system to ensure the AGI can effectively learn from its experiences and improve its performance over time.

+## Iteration #5 Updates

+### lib/agents/agi.ts

+- Implemented a basic keyword extraction method within the `FeedbackLoop` class to identify key concepts from the input.
+- Enhanced the `checkRelevance` function to use keyword matching for evaluating the relevance of the AGI's responses.
+- Enhanced the `checkCoherence` function to perform basic NLP checks for grammatical correctness and logical flow in the response.
+- These enhancements aim to improve the AGI's reasoning and logical deduction capabilities by providing a more sophisticated evaluation of its responses.

+### Next Steps

+- Monitor the AGI's performance with the improved evaluation functions and assess whether there is an increase in the relevance and coherence of its responses.
+- Further refine the keyword extraction and coherence checking methods to improve their accuracy and effectiveness.
+- Continue to explore additional improvements and strategies to enhance the AGI's self-improvement process and overall capabilities.